SkillFP/SkillFP/README.md

 ❀ So you are...? ❀
 </h1>
 <p>
 Currently a student from UNLP.
-While I'm learning the basics about programming in college, in my free time I'll be learning how to code in other languages.
+While I'm learning the basics about programming in college, in my free time I'll be learning other programming languages once I reach the first half of this year.
 </p>
 <p>
 In this moment I'm focusing mostly in my first year.
 I want to build a good base to start with and then move on to more complex concepts and projects.
-I don't like to rush things and I use to enjoy learning anythingg that is presented, so, I'm sure I'll be succeeding eventually.
+I don't like to rush things and I use to enjoy learning anything that is presented, so, I'm sure I'll be succeeding eventually.
 </p>